Electoral services privacy notice

 What personal information is being processed and what for

 The Electoral Registration Office keeps records about potential and actual electors; electors who register anonymously; voters; citizens; candidates and their agents; staff employed at an election or at the electoral registration canvass and individuals who assist with the booking and opening of polling stations.

-These records may include the following (where required):
+The records held may include the following (where required):

 - Dates of birth

 - Telephone numbers and email addresses where supplied

 - Unique identifiers (such as National Insurance numbers)

 - Scanned application forms and dates of any letters of correspondence, previous or any redirected addresses

 - Further evidence from certain individuals such as copies of their passport, marriage certificate or driving licence.

 - The reason an individual may require an absent vote, the individual’s signature and date of birth